 This stunning "factory price" is from Leadercycling.
-The address given for this "factory" - which, says the DHgate listing, was founded in both 2008 and 2013 - is simply Guangdong province, China.
+The address given for this "factory" – which, says the DHgate listing, was founded in both 2008 and 2013 – is simply Guangdong province, China.
 A Google search for "Leadercycling" retrieves only the listing on DHgate.
-450 people have bought from this "premium"-level merchant, says DHgate, and Leadercycling has had 99.3 percent positive feedback.
+More than 500 people have bought from this "premium"-level merchant, says DHgate, and Leadercycling has had 99.3 percent positive feedback.

-(The International Trademark Association's Chinese Anticounterfeiting Committee says "for a fee, many platforms provide verification seals and badges and high search placement to make a seller seem more trustworthy than it is.")
+NOTE: The International Trademark Association’s Chinese Anticounterfeiting Committee says "for a fee, many platforms provide verification seals and badges and high search placement to make a seller seem more trustworthy than it is."

-Leadercycling's transactions and the positive feedback may or may not be real, but the "factory direct" products on offer are definitely fakes.
+Leadercycling’s transactions and the positive feedback may or may not be real, but the "factory direct" products on offer are definitely fakes.
 Leadercycling is a merchant.
-At any one time, there are up to 2800 such cycle-based Chinese trading companies vying for business on Chinese e-tail malls such as Alibaba, Aliexpress, DHgate, and US-based apps such as Geek.
+At any one time, there are three thousand or so such cycle-based Chinese trading companies vying for business on Chinese e-tail malls such as Alibaba, Aliexpress, DHgate, and US-based apps such as Geek.

 These merchants buy their goods from the Competent and Cowboy factories.
 Many of the carbon frames on offer are open-mold designs that don’t infringe on any design rights; some most definitely infringe.
 The online malls do their best to police their listings but with so many moles it’s tough to whack them all.